-Static noise can be very detrimental to your experience when using AirPods.
+Read our article about why Static noise can be very detrimental to your experience when using AirPods.

-If the problem persists, it can make it difficult to hear the other person during a phone call, or lower the sound quality when listening to music.
+If the problem persists, it can make it difficult to hear the other person during a phone call or lower the sound quality when listening to music.

 There are several potential causes for static noise when using AirPods, and thankfully the problem can usually be fixed by following simple steps.